 The Massachusetts Data Breach Notification Law took effect last year.
 It ups the game for businesses that manage the personal data of Massachusetts residents.
-In fact, the law requires these businesses to:
+The law requires these businesses to:

 1. Notify Massachusetts Residents About a Data Breach (or a Potential Data Breach)